Today, lots of folks are starting on a journey toward one of the most rewarding, exciting jobs in digital: Content Strategy.

-- Then, you have to deliver the content.
+Then, we have to deliver the content.
 Today we face a proliferating number of devices, which creates a tough challenge.
-How do you structure your content so that it works on an Apple Retina display, a laptop, a tablet, a smartphone, and a watch?
+How do we structure our content so that it works on an Apple Retina display, a laptop, a tablet, a smartphone, and a watch?
 Not to mention new devices that are being invented every day.
 Content strategists are wrestling with these questions as we speak.

-- Finally, you have to maintain the content.
-Back when the content was only in print, this wasn’t a concern.
+Finally, we have to maintain the content.
+Back when the only content was printed content, this wasn't a concern.
 You published and moved on to the next thing.
-But that’s not true online.
-Digital content is kind of like an animal.
-If you release it into the wild and never tend to it again, it can come back to bite you later.
-But if you take care of it—feed it, give it its shots, bring it inside when it’s cold out—it can bring you a lot of value.
+But that's not true online.
+Our content is kind of like an animal.
+If we release it into the wild and never tend to it again, it can come back to bite us later.
+But if we take care of it—feed it, give it its shots, bring it inside when it’s cold out—it can bring us a lot of value.

 If that all sounds good to you, and you want to become a Content Strategist yourself, it really helps to know a bit of background.

 One of the first people to write about Content Strategy was Ann Rockley.
 Her book Managing Enterprise Content: A Unified Content Strategy, the first edition of which appeared in 2002, describes how organizations should take a holistic, enterprise-wide approach to planning and delivering their content.
 (It’s worth noting that, while Rockley and her co-authors published this groundbreaking book in ’02, she’d be practicing Content Strategy within the world of technical communication since the ’90s at least.)